FnSolo/Greyboxer/README.md

 5. RMB undo last line (it can't redo it back)
 6. Close the and generate the shape by pressing first point or generate button

+Typical use case:
+-
+Spam bunch of rigidbodies of simple shapes to test out ideas. (the end, use Blender one if want walls in one mesh)

 Blender screenshots:
 -